Carlosdvp/twatter-clone/README.md

 * to make the code cleaner and more readable for larger applicatons the use of modules is recommended
 	- in this case in particular, move the store data from the main store file to it's own Users.js file

+## Part 8

+### Deploying to Heroku

+- and also to Github pages for easy linking to my website